Domestic Abuse (DA) - Referral Process

 1. In the month that the DA exemption expires:

-1. Meets with the client to determine if DA continues to be a barrier to employment, before the exemption end date.
+1. Meets with the client to determine if DA continues to be a barrier to employment or participating in WTW activities, before the exemption end date.

-2. IF DA exemption is extended, completes a new SCD 1554 and sends to assigned EC.
+2. If the DA exemption is extended, completes a new SCD 1554 and sends it to the assigned AEC/EC.
 New exemption dates should be entered sequentially on the SCD 1554 electronic form.
-Case comments should be added for clarification, when needed.
+A journal entry on the Journal Detail page of CalSAWS is to be added to document the DA exemption being extended.

-Note: The assigned EC will complete and send revised CW 2186B to client.
+Note: The assigned AEC/EC will complete and send a revised CW 2186B to the client.

-• IF circumstances have changed, updates the DA Service Plan (SCD 1555), and other related documents:
+• If circumstances have changed, updates the SCD 1555, and other related documents:

-• Emails the SCD 1554 and SCD 1555 to EC and SW CTS within three (3) working days following assessment/determination.
+• Emails the SCD 1554 and SCD 1555 to the AEC/EC and CST within three (3) working days following assessment/determination.

 Exemptions Granted After Exemption Expiration Date

 1. If the client shows to meet with the SW/DV Advocate after the exemption expires, and the SW/DV Advocate grants the exemption, the SCD 1554 is completed with the following comment: “Client assessment conducted on (enter date) and exemption granted effective (enter date).”
-The SW/DV Advocate sends the SCD 1554 to the assigned EC.
-The assigned EC then completes and sends the new CW 2186B to client with dates matching SCD 1554.
+The SW/DV Advocate sends the SCD 1554 to the assigned AEC/EC.
+The assigned AEC/EC then completes and sends the new CW 2186B to the client with dates matching the SCD 1554 and SCD 155.

 Timed-Out Clients